 Represented certified class of over 570 disabled Social Security Administration workers who claimed that the SSA discriminated against employees with targeted disabilities in affording promotions and other career advancement opportunities, obtaining a settlement that included substantial prospective and monetary relief.

 Smith v.
-Regents of the University of California – Challenging the University of California’s continued requirement that students take the racially- and disability-biased SAT or ACT, even when access to the tests and to accommodations has been severely restricted due to the COVID-19 pandemic.
+Regents of the University of California – Successfully challenged the University of California’s continued requirement that students take the racially- and disability-biased SAT or ACT, even when access to the tests and to accommodations has been severely restricted due to the COVID-19 pandemic.

 Represented Black Legal Aid attorney who was detained by a deputy sheriff following a court hearing for “lawyering while black,” a case that received national attention.